 Internationally Acclaimed Performances in Perm

-One of the first things you’ll notice is that unlike other large cities Perm has been virtually untouched by glass skyscrapers and other modern looking buildings.
+One of the first things you’ll notice is that unlike other large cities is that Perm has been virtually untouched by glass skyscrapers and other modern looking buildings.
 The cities center is made up of three-story buildings in various colors, giving Perm a relaxed and warm feel.

 The city is currently being renovated, but in the same 17th-century style that it was built in.

 The Chaikovsky Opera and Ballet Theater has been home to many internationally known productions such as Rome and Juliet and Cleopatra as well as most of Tchaikovsky’s productions.
 If you’re staying overnight then get yourself tickets.

 The historic part of Omsk is near the river and its Lyubinsky prospekt is full of designer shops and home to some fantastic nightclubs and bars.
 The area once housed merchant houses, residential homes belonging to the church and government officials.
 It has gone through a process of redevelopment, modernization, and change.

 Not far from the Cossacks’ Cathedral are some historic wooden carved houses, which will transport you back in time.
 At the time of writing

 they are not protected by cultural heritage and could be pulled down, which is sad as they should be seen.

 Not on the Trans–Siberian route, 250 km in fact from Tyumen where you’ll depart, but well worth diverting for the Kremlin and historic old town.
 Tobolsk is a small city with 120,000 citizens living around the north of the city in large Soviet housing blocks, near the petrochemical plant where most of them work in one capacity or another.
 Locals are proud people taking pride in their city and its history and bone carving is popular here and craftsmen specializing in the art are never far away.